 This easy chocolate lava cake is based on the French moelleux au chocolat, and is the perfect dessert for two!
 Plus, check out my secret for an extra chocolatey center!

-A few years ago, long before I met the husband, I went to Europe with my best friend.
+Years ago, long before I met the husband, I went to Europe with my best friend.

 Most of the mouth-watering delicacies we ate did NOT, in fact, come from the French restaurants that our tiny budgets couldn’t afford, but instead from the very sweet and generous couple we stayed with in Paris.

-This recipe is hers, with small adaptations that the husband and I have made over the years as we’ve baked this sweet and decadent treat for two.
+This recipe is Celine’s, with small adaptations that the husband and I have made over the years as we’ve baked this sweet and decadent treat for two.